middyjs/middy/README.md

 - `handler`: is a reference to the current context and allows access to (and modification of) the current `event` (request), the `response` (in the _after_ phase), and `error` (in case of an error).
-- `next`: is a callback function that needs to be invoked when the middleware has finished its job so that the next middleware can be invoked.

 ### Configurable middlewares